Silverdale, Auckland

 Silverdale is a village approximately 30 km north of Auckland in the North Island of New Zealand.
-It is located on the north bank of the Weiti River and lies to the west of the Whangaparaoa Peninsula.
+It is located on the north bank of the Weiti River and lies to the west of the Whangaparāoa Peninsula.

 State Highway 1 passes to the west of the village via the Northern Motorway.
 The former route of State Highway 1 runs south-west to north-east through the village.
 This route was redesignated State Highway 17 before being redesignated Hibiscus Coast Highway (part of Urban Route 31).
 This passes through Orewa and Waiwera before joining State Highway 1 at the termination of the motorway south of Puhoi.

 Hibiscus Coast busway station is the northernmost station participating in the Northern Busway.
 It is located on the Hibiscus Coast Highway a few hundred metres south-west of Silverdale.

 History

 The township was established under the name Wade (a corruption of Weiti) but renamed Silverdale in 1911 because of the many poplar trees in the area at the time and because it is situated in a dale.
 The historic areas of Silverdale feature a number of 19th century buildings from when the township was established, including the Holy Trinity Anglican Church from 1885, and the Methodist Parsonage, built in 1887.
 The Wesleyan church was built in Parnell in the mid-1840s, and transported to Silverdale by sea c.
 1856.